marcodondo97/DevOps-toolchain/README.md

 - TerraformInf
 - AnsibleConf
 <h4> TerraformInf </h4>
-Inside TerraformInf is the Terraform file for provisioning the Amazon Lightsail infrastructure following an IaC approach, consisting of:
+The **TerraformInf** folder contains the Terraform file for provisioning Amazon Lightsail infrastructure with an Infrastructure as Code (IaC) approach.
+It includes:

 - 1 Amazon Linux 2 instance serving as the Nagios monitoring server on the infrastructure.
 - 1 static IP address to be linked to the instance.